Mahesh Babu's Maharshi To Premiere On Gemini TV As Dasara Special!

 Later, by the end of June 2019, Maharshi made its debut in OTT platforms on Amazon Prime.
 The film gained huge popularity there as well.
 Earlier, reports had come in that the digital, as well as satellite rights of Maharshi, were sold for a huge amount.

 Maharshi is the top-grossing Telugu movie of the year so far.
 Now, Maharshi is sure to be one among the major Telugu movies to be screened during the upcoming festival season.
-All eyes are on whether Maharshi would go on to set a new record in terms of TRP ratings or not.
+All eyes are on whether Maharshi would go on to set a new record in terms of TRP ratings as well.

 Maharshi has been directed by Vamshi Paidippilly and the film features Mahesh Babu in the role of Rishi.
 Pooja Hegde and Allari Naresh also essay crucial roles in this blockbuster movie.